Is the United States a Republic or a Democracy?

 |Many Rulers||Direct Democracy||Anarchy|

-With the above said, our Constitution has many Democratic elements.
+With that said, as noted above, our Constitution has many Democratic elements.
 It dictates a separation of powers: an Executive, Judicial, and bicameral (two part) Legislative branch.

 Meanwhile, as of today, the Senate and the House are elected by popular vote, as are some Judges and many local positions.

-Due to the elective nature of many positions, the fact that other positions are appointed, the fact that the people vote directly on some laws, but not on others, and due to other aspects like the separation of powers, the U.S. government is well described as a “mixed” Government (or “a mixed-Republic”, or “a mixed-Constitution”) rather than just “a republic” (like the old Republic of Venice was, and in line with Madison’s take on Montesquieu’s political theory of the separation of powers and checks and balances).
+Due to the elective nature of many positions, the fact that other positions are appointed, the fact that the people vote directly on some laws, but not on others, and due to other aspects like the separation of powers, paired with our capitalist “[sometimes] oligarchical” economic system, paired with our liberty, equality, and freedom at home, the U.S. government is well described as a “mixed” Government (or “a mixed-Republic”, or “a mixed-Constitution”) rather than just “a republic” (like the old Republic of Venice was, and in line with Madison’s take on Montesquieu’s political theory of the separation of powers and checks and balances).

-All this to say, the U.S. is very Democratic (and very proud of that fact), and can be accurately be called a representative Democracy, but it isn’t a pure direct Democracy.
+All this to say, the U.S. is very Democratic (and very proud of that fact), and can be accurately be called a representative Democracy, but it isn’t a pure direct Democracy (but this makes sense as, after-all, it isn’t really a pure anything).

-FACT: When Plato and Aristotle first gave names to the forms, they specifically used Democracy and Republic to denote who votes on the laws.
+FACT: When Plato and Aristotle first gave names to the forms, they specifically used Democracy and Aristocracy to denote who rules.
 Since all future political philosophers have used their naming, the distinction is important.
-When we don’t stress the idea that the U.S. is a Republic, it makes aspects of the Constitution like the Electoral College very confusing.
+When we don’t stress the idea that the U.S. is a Republic (here meaning a sovereign law-abiding mixed-constitution “rooted in an aristocracy”), it makes aspects of the Constitution like the Electoral College very confusing.
+Yet, when we stress the term Republic too much, it makes it seem like the Republican party is inherently more American or that they hold only Republican principles, but all of those ideas are pretty far from the truth.
+If you want to know more about that, see the U.S. party names explained.

 Who Rules?
 (Types of Government).
 A take on the forms of government.